 Beginning with the equinox in September, the days begin to shorten and the natural world begins to enter into a time of stillness, of reflection, of hibernation, of dormancy.

-The mid-point of this time of dormancy is the winter solstice on December 21st and then, slowly, slowly, the days begin to lengthen and the earth begins to warm.
+The culmination of this time of increasing dormancy is the winter solstice on December 21st, the longest night of the year.

 Meanwhile, just as the natural world begins to wind down, humans enter the increasingly stressful and busy time of the holidays.

 Basically, our actions are in direct opposition to the rhythms of the natural world – the rhythms that our bodies are still attuned to on a deep, again mostly unacknowledged, level.

 This creates a underlying tension (or internal conflict) that permeates this time of year.

 Now, here we are, the holidays behind us, jumping straight back into the ‘normal’ busy-ness of life PLUS setting new intentions that we are immediately attempting to bring to fruition.